JahnelGroup/spring-boot-samples/spring-boot-session-hazelcast/README.md

 X-XSS-Protection: 1; mode=block
 ```

 A couple things to notice about the request is that we're passing in *--form* because the default Spring Security end-point assumes the payload to be a form post.
-We're also using *--session* and specifying a unique key as *me* just so that HTTPie can keep track of the session for us and the method is *POST*.
+We're also using *--session* and specifying a unique key as *s1* just so that HTTPie can keep track of the session for us and the method is *POST*.

 The cool thing is that HTTPie handles arguments in a really slick way and when passed in like this it will automatically make a JSON payload for you like this: